MzOutland/3d-makerspace-site/Readme.md

 ## Credits

-Mentor Ken Quiggins assisted with API implementation.
+1. Mentor Ken Quiggins assisted with API implementation.
-Google search for images, examples and general questions.
+2. Google search for images, examples and general questions.
-ChatGPT was used for explanations on challenging concepts such as Fetch API, React, Express, etc.
+3. ChatGPT was used for explanations on challenging concepts such as Fetch API, React, Express, etc.
-Co-Pilot
+4. Co-Pilot detected syntax errors inside of VS Code.